 Alongside his DJ and events career, Spencer produced several music projects, including Prance, a warped, robo-Prince protégé solo act; Black Moustache, a conceptual dance-punk music band; and The Dirt Lab, a music collaboration with Grammy Award nominated producer/musician Jake Sinclair.
 His productions have been used in fashion shows, film soundtracks, and in syndicated TV programs.
 In 2005, Spencer and Black Moustache collaborator Mike Skinner were commissioned by Art Production Fund’s, Yvonne Force-Villarreal to write and produce a Mother Inc. album which waspresented by Fendi.

-Spencer presently splits his time between developing his personal projects and working as an art director/graphic designer, while continuing to DJ in a variety of nightspots and at special events.
+Spencer presently splits his time between developing his personal projects and working as an art director/graphic designer, while continuing to DJ special events.